 This is a perfect solution for all the baking enthusiasts out there.
 Get some compostable parchment paper or better yet a silicone baking mat.
 I am on the lookout for a nice silicone baking mat for myself as my cauliflower pizza base stuck to the parchment paper last night which was a huge disappointment as it is the first time I tried to make it.

-My husband thought I was nuts when I told him I bought some recyclable foil, because foil is metal and you can recycle it anyway.
+My husband thought I was nuts when I told him I bought some recyclable foil because the foil is metal and you can recycle it anyway.
 The wonderful thing about this foil is that it comes from 100% recycled aluminum.
 BAM, double recycled.
 What more can you ask for?

 Compost food waste